 Technology advancements to the bid/no bid process

 An enabler to this process is the methodological completion of other key steps in the end-to-end process, including capture plan and post-bid reviews which should take learnings from failed projects as well as from successful projects.
-By aggregating and analysing data from end-to-end of the bid lifecycle we can correlate bid scores to project success to arrive at an optimum process that helps organisations to secure their competitive position to increase win rates.
+By aggregating and analysing historical data from end-to-end of the bid lifecycle we can correlate bid scores to project success to arrive at an optimum process that helps organisations to secure their competitive position to increase win rates and importantly, their profit margin without leaving money on the table.